zonghai-li/adb-ios/README.md

 # adb-ios
-Android ADB on iOS
+Android ADB on iOS.
+It works as the ADB host role on iOS through which one can **connect** to android devices.

+NOTE that this is **not** the ADB **daemon** program that is running inside the android device.

 # Porting Details
 - ADB host (client + server architecture) on the iOS host side.
-The ADB server uses port 5037 as would normally do.
+The server uses the default port 5037.

 - No USB supported

-- ADB client exposes some essential methods for caller codes to integrate ADB functionalities.
+- The client part exposes a few essential methods for iOS applications to integrate ADB functionalities.

 - Application should include private/public key files in the application bundle (.ipa).
 The location and file name must be as this:
  - [app-bundle-path]/android/adbkey